socketteer/worldspider/README.md

 ## Instructions

-Install using the command `code --install-extension worldspider-0.0.1.vsix`.
+Install using the command `code --install-extension worldspider-0.0.2.vsix`.

 After installing, set `worldspider.apiKey` to your OpenAI API key.

+### Generating text

 To generate completions from the caret, press `Alt+D` (You can change this keybinding in the keybindings editor by changing the command `worldspider.getModelCompletions`).